The Legacy of Friar Lucas

 James Tupper came into contact with extreme poverty for the first time in 1960.
 At age 26, freshly graduated from Wisconsin Medical School, then an officer aboard the US Navy's icebreaker to Antarctica.
-He was curious and uneasy, and he went ashore every time the ship docked along the western coast of South America, visiting hospitals and the impoverished places of the cities.
+He was curious and uneasy, and he went ashore every time the ship docked along the eastern coast of South America, visiting hospitals and the impoverished places of the cities.
 In these places, he saw suffering he would never forget.
 There were families living in shacks built on islands of garbage and sewage out in the open.
 Children with swollen tummies sat and in front of apathetic houses made of clay and stick, without the strength to play.
 The adults coughed and spit blood.

 After fulfilling his military duties, Dr. Tupper began his surgical residency at the University of Chicago Medical Center.
 He loved medicine, but the suffering he witnessed in South America continued to persecute him, and in 1963 he gave up a promising career as a surgeon for his priestly vocation.
 In this way, he decided to be a medical missionary in Brazil.
 "I think this was where God wanted me to be," he wrote to his mother, before entering the Franciscan religious order.

 While preparing for the priesthood, Tupper studied Latin and Greek at St. Joseph Seminary, located in Oak Brook, Illinois.
 He completed his university degree in Philosophy and taught first aid to Peace Corps volunteers in exchange for an intensive Portuguese course.
 In 1968, he arrived in Salvador, Bahia, to study Theology.
 He treated the sick in the favelas with ointments and pills.